5 Songs (The Decemberists EP): Composition

 "Oceanside" appears as the first song in this track.
 In 2011, before performing in front of a crowd at the Greek Theatre in Griffith Park, Los Angeles, Meloy introduces the track as "a song about the ocean."
-The character featured in the first line of the track, "Annabelle", is a reoccurring name throughout Colin Meloy's singing career, first as the title of one of the tracks from his previous band, Tarkio, in the song "Annabelle Leigh" out of the album Omnibus, then again later in the song "California One/Youth and Beauty Brigade," from "Castaways and Cutouts".
+The character featured in the first line of the track, "Annabelle", is a recurring name throughout Colin Meloy's singing career, first as the title of one of the tracks from his previous band, Tarkio, in the song "Annabelle Leigh" out of the album Omnibus, then again later in the song "California One/Youth and Beauty Brigade," from "Castaways and Cutouts".

 The second song in the EP, "Shiny", features the narrator, who calls himself a "dull and witless boy," which is the username Meloy goes by on his blog site and Instagram.

 "My Mother Was a Chinese Trapeze Artist" was originally released in a slightly more "country" version on Meloy's pre-Decemberists, Tarkio EP, Sea Songs For Landlocked Sailors, in 1999, and was re-released in 2005 on the Kill Rock Stars compilation of all Tarkio releases, Omnibus.
 This song marked the end of Meloy's first band Tarkio in 1999, and the beginning of his new band formed in Portland, Oregon, "The Decemberists" in 2000.
 Inspiration for this song came after a disastrous family vacation trip, in which Meloy wrote the lyrics with the intention to re-create his family in a bizarre setting, with him starring as the "sad anti-hero" of this song.